Are you a good candidate for gaining credit through portfolio assessment at Charter Oak? The following self-assessment checklist can help you decide.

 - Is my knowledge broad and deep enough to match the content of a college course?

 Your knowledge must match each learning outcome in a course you want to challenge.
 Portfolio credit seldom rests on knowledge gained from a single experience: you should consider what you've learned across multiple jobs and events.

 - Has my experience lasted long enough to give me the opportunity to learn what I will claim to know?

 Charter Oak doesn't award credit on the basis of experience alone, so in some cases even a great deal of experience can't support a successful portfolio.
 Twenty years on an assembly line can teach an adult learner a lot, but unless your experience included something other than repetitive daily operations you're not likely to be a good candidate for portfolio credit.
 On the other hand, six months' experience in learning to use computer software programs in a busy office environment may be sufficient to teach you what you might learn in a course in MS Access or Excel.
 "How much" and "how long" depend on the job.

 - Do I have a basic knowledge of working with computers?

 To succeed in the required portfolio development course (IDS102), you don't have to have previous experience in online learning, but you do need to be comfortable in the online environment.
 Charter Oak offers free student orientation and tutorials.
-If you are a new computer user, you may benefit from completing the free Connecticut Distant Learning Consortium Basic Computer Skills Course.

 - Can I describe and explain what I have learned?